developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Network Notification
 Used to configure whether the Device User is notified about, and allowed to connect to, new WLANs that are detected.

-- If the value ***Off*** is chosen, the Device User is NOT notified about, nor allowed to connect to, new WLANs that are detected.
+-***Off***- the Device User is NOT notified about, nor allowed to connect to, new WLANs that are detected.

-- If the value ***On*** is chosen, the Device User is notified about, and allowed to connect to, new WLANs that are detected.
+-***On***- the Device User is notified about, and allowed to connect to, new WLANs that are detected.

 -----